Chouffe/notes/network.md

   * The computer has Internet access
   * The computer at 8.8.8.8 is up and running
   * The ISP knows how to send traffic to 8.8.8.8
+* Return the round trip time elapsed for the ping/pong trip
+  * Measurement of performance and locality across the network

 ### Commands